 - If you want to be an elementary school teacher, we offer a degree in Elementary Teacher Education (Bachelor of Science or Associate in Arts), with concentrations in English as a second language, special education, and middle school content areas.

-- If you’re interested in working with young children and their families, consider our Early Childhood Education major, where you’ll learn to teach children birth through second grade or become an early interventionist, helping young children with developmental disabilities thrive.
+- If you’re interested in working with young children and their families, consider our degree in Early Childhood Education (Bachelor of Science or Associate in Arts), where you’ll learn to teach children birth through second grade or become an early interventionist, helping young children with developmental disabilities thrive.

 - If you are looking to become a secondary school teacher (middle and high school) can earn an undergraduate degree in your field of choice (science, math, English, agriculture, music, etc.), and incorporate a Secondary Teacher Education curriculum through that program.

 Do you want to provide person-centered support for individuals or families across the lifecycle?

 If so, consider a major in Human Services or Human Relations Administration.
 These flexible, multi-disciplinary programs show students how to provide direct services supporting children, youth, adults, people with disabilities and families; evaluate and implement programs in non-profit and for-profit organizations and; develop programs and policies that have a positive impact on people’s lives.